foambubble/foam/docs/user/features/note-templates.md

 # Note Templates

-Foam supports note templates.
-Templates are a way to customize the starting content for your notes (instead of always starting from an empty note).
+Foam supports note templates which let you customize the starting content of your notes instead of always starting from an empty note.

-Note templates are files located in the special `.foam/templates` directory.
+Note templates are `.md` files located in the special `.foam/templates` directory of your workspace.

 ## Quickstart